In honour of Mother’s Day this coming Sunday, I’m reprinting my personal story of a mother’s love…. my mother x x

 When I was 33, my mother called the 3 sisters together, to tell us an amazing story…..
 In 1952 in Denmark, my mother had given birth to a daughter, as an unmarried woman.
 In those days, if you weren’t married, the child was automatically given up for adoption.
 My mother never held her daughter, nor even saw her.
 Can you imagine that?
 The Social Workers at the time told her to go home and get on with her life, and to forget that she’d ever had a child!
-The only ‘proof’ my mother had that a baby even existed was the cot birth card, which she ‘stole’ from the hospital.
+The only ‘proof’ she had that a baby even existed was the cot birth card, which she ‘stole’ from the hospital.

 She never told anyone in her family, such was the ‘shame’ of being unmarried and pregnant.
 Friends didn’t know either as she’d moved away from home for work.
 When she met and married the man who became my father, she never told him either.

-She was now telling us the story, as that baby had managed to find her, even though we now lived in Australia 16,000km away.
+She was now telling us the story, as that ‘baby’ had managed to find her, even though we now lived in Australia 16,000km away.
 She had been adopted by a couple and had grown up very much loved.
 Those parents had now died and so she started the search for Mum.
 So at 33, I now had an older sister, Helle.
 My mother and us 3 girls all corresponded with Helle, and eventually my Mother travelled to Denmark to meet her.